SymptomsBy Mayo Clinic Staff

 Your ability to control your limbs after spinal cord injury depends on two factors: the place of the injury along your spinal cord and the severity of injury to the spinal cord.
-The lowest normal part of your spinal cord is referred to as the neurological level of your injury.
-The severity of the injury is often called "the completeness" and is classified as either:

 - Complete.
 If almost all feeling (sensory) and all ability to control movement (motor function) are lost below the spinal cord injury, your injury is called complete.